collinbarlage/OpenGL/README.md

 # OpenGL 🔥
-CS432 hw5
+CS432 hw6
 Collin Barlage
 3/1/2018

-## HW5 NOTES - Change Log
+## HW6 NOTES - Change Log

-* Added lights
-* Added materials
-* Added shading for multiple  lights
-* Added toggle for flashlight
+* Added textures

-*NOTE: the helper file cube.smf must be included to run this program, as well as the shaders*
+*NOTE: the helper files bloc.ppm, sky.ppm, grass.ppm, and stone.ppm must be included to run this program, as well as the shaders*

 ## Features